top of page

 • Spend a minute just looking at your object - identify the brightest highlight - midtones - darkest values.

-• Lightly sketch the contours.
+• VERY Lightly sketch the contours.

 • Develop the form through shading.
 Strive for 5-7 or more clear values.